 Entry barriers are measured by the extent to which incumbent firms can increase their price above the competitive level without attracting new entry.
-As a general rule, entry barriers can be said to be low when the exercise of market power by incumbents can be expected to be prevented or eroded by effective and likely entry within one or two years.
-Entry barriers may result from a broad range of factors such as economies of scale and scope (including network effects of multi-sided businesses), government regulations (especially where they establish exclusive rights), state aid, import tariffs, intellectual property rights, ownership of resources where the supply is limited (due to e.g. natural limitations), essential facilities, a first mover advantage and brand loyalty of consumers created by strong advertising over a period of time.
-The question whether certain of those factors should be described as entry barriers depends particularly on whether they entail sunk costs.
-Sunk costs are costs that have to be incurred to enter or be active on a market but cannot be recovered upon exiting the market.
+As a general rule, entry barriers can be said to be low when effective entry, capable of preventing or eroding the exercise of market power by the incumbent firms, is likely to occur within 1 or 2 years.
+Entry barriers may be present at the supplier level or the buyer level or at both levels.
+Entry barriers may result from a broad range of factors such as economies of scale and scope (including network effects of multi-sided businesses), government regulations (especially where they establish exclusive rights), State aid, import tariffs, IPRs, ownership of resources where the supply is limited (for example, due to natural limitations), essential facilities, a first mover advantage and brand loyalty of consumers created by strong advertising over a period of time.
+The question of whether some of those factors should be considered as entry barriers depends, in particular, on whether they entail sunk costs.
+Sunk costs are costs that have to be incurred to enter or be active on a market but which cannot be recovered upon exiting the market.
 Advertising costs to build consumer loyalty are normally sunk costs,

 unless an exiting firm could either sell its brand name or use it somewhere else without a loss.
-When entry requires high sunk costs, the threat of fierce competition by incumbents post-entry may deter such entry, as potential entrants cannot justify the risk of losing their sunk investments.
-Entry barriers may be present only at the supplier or buyer level or at both levels.
+Where entry requires high sunk costs, the threat of fierce competition by incumbents post-entry may deter such entry, as potential entrants cannot justify the risk of losing their sunk investments.

-As entry in general requires at least some sunk costs, actual competition is in general more effective and will weigh more heavily in the assessment of a case than potential competition.

-Vertical restraints and vertical integration may also work as an entry barrier by making access more difficult and foreclosing (potential) competitors.
-For instance, a non-compete obligation that ties distributors to a supplier may have a significant foreclosing effect if setting up its own distributors will impose sunk costs on the potential entrant.
+Vertical restraints may also work as an entry barrier, by making access more difficult and foreclosing (potential) competitors.
+For instance, a non-compete obligation that ties distributors to a supplier may have a significant foreclosing effect, if setting up its own distributors will impose sunk costs on the potential entrant.

-The level of trade is linked to the distinction between intermediate and final goods or services.
+The level of the production or distribution chain is linked to the distinction between intermediate and final goods or services.
 Intermediate goods or services are sold to undertakings for use as an input to produce other goods or services and are generally not recognisable in the final goods or services.
 The buyers of intermediate goods or services are usually well- informed customers, able to assess quality and therefore less reliant on brand and image.
-Final goods or sevices are, directly or indirectly, sold to final customers that often rely more on brand and image.
+Final goods or services are, directly or indirectly, sold to end users, which often rely more on brand and image.

-The nature of the product plays a role in particular for final goods or services in assessing both the likely negative and the likely positive effects.
-When assessing the likely negative effects, it is important whether the goods or services sold on the relevant market are homogeneous or rather differentiated, whether the product is expensive, taking up a large part of the consumer's budget, or rather is inexpensive and whether the product is a one-off purchase or repeatedly purchased.
+The nature of the product plays a role in assessing both the likely negative and the likely positive effects of vertical restraints, in particular for final goods or services.
+When assessing the likely negative effects, it is important to determine whether the goods or services sold on the relevant market are homogeneous or rather differentiated160, whether the product is expensive, taking up a large part of the consumer’s budget, or rather inexpensive and whether the product is a one-off purchase or purchased repeatedly.